"There are landscapes in which we feel above us not sky but space. Something larger, deeper

 Let us know our aims then, holding fast to the mind, even if force puts on a thoughtful or

 a comfortable face in order to seduce us.
 The first thing is not to despair.
-Let us not
+Let us not listen

 too much to those who proclaim that the world is at an end.
 Civilizations do not die so